 Audur’s blog, I ♥ RKV, is a great source for anyone looking for information about the capital, or Iceland in general.
 You can find unique and interesting tours and activities on the websites, led by very enthusiastic guides that aim to make you love their home city and country, as much as they do.

-The famous two-hour walking tour focuses on the history of Iceland, the evolution of Reykjavik as a town and Icelandic culture in general, laid out in an informative and comic way by English speaking Icelanders with history majors.
-This tour has no fixed price, instead it runs on the great Free Walking Tour model, where the participant decides what to pay at the end of the tour.
+The famous two-hour walking tour focuses on the history of Iceland.
+The evolution of Reykjavik as a town and Icelandic culture in general.
+Laid out in an informative and comic way by English speaking Icelanders with history majors.
+This tour has no fixed price, instead, it runs on the great Free Walking Tour model.
+Here the participant decides what to pay at the end of the tour.

 Th financial history tour takes you through the causes and consequences of the collapse of the banking system in 2008.
-Magnús, an economic historian and expert in Icelandic financial history, will show you some of the sights of the “financial miracle” of Iceland and the bank crash of 2008-9.
-Learn how and why Reykjavik aspired to become a global financial centre, why the banks collapsed and why Iceland put bankers behind bars!
-This tours costs 3500ISK and runs 1-2 times per week during winter, private tours can also be requested.
+Magnús is an economic historian and expert in Icelandic financial history.
+He will show you some of the sights of the “financial miracle” of Iceland and the bank crash of 2008-9.
+Learn how and why Reykjavik aspired to become a global financial centre.
+Why the banks collapsed and why Iceland put bankers behind bars!
+This tour costs 3500ISK and runs 1-2 times per week during winter.
+Private tours can also be requested.

 © All rights reserved